Assassinss/pi-native-tools/README.md

 2. Edit file with edit(hashline="42:a1b2c3d4", newText="const x = 2;")
    → Tool reads file, computes SHA256 of line 42
    → Verifies it matches "a1b2c3d4"
-   → Only then replaces the line
+   → Batches all verified hashline edits against that original snapshot → Only then applies the final replacements/insertions
 ```

 **Why this matters:** Without hashline verification, if the file has shifted since the read (e.g., lines were added/deleted above), the edit could land on the wrong line.
 Hashline anchoring prevents this by cryptographically verifying line identity before applying changes.
+Batched verification against the original snapshot also means one edit in the batch cannot silently invalidate the anchors for the later edits.

 ### Edit Schema